 Sometime in your 40s, it gets harder to see close up, but you can see things far away just fine.
 This is called presbyopia.
 In spite of the big name, it isn’t a disease.
 It’s a natural part of the aging process.
 And it’s easy to correct.

 Presbyopia is often confused with farsightedness, but the two are different.
-Presbyopia occurs when the natural lens in the eye loses flexibility.
-Farsightedness occurs as a result of the natural shape of the eyeball, which causes light rays to bend incorrectly once they have entered the eye.
+Presbyopia happens when the natural lens in the eye gets less flexible.
+Farsightedness is from a misshaped eyeball (that is too short) that causes light rays to focus incorrectly (behind the retina) once they have entered the eye.

-An eye doctor can diagnose presbyopia by performing a thorough eye exam.
+Your eye doctor can diagnose presbyopia with a thorough eye exam.

 Other procedures are available as well.
-Talk to your doctor to find out which treatment is best for you.
+Ask your doctor what’s best for you.